vipulnaik/diet-exercise-health/notes/2021-12-24-pfizer-covid-vaccine-booster-dose.md

 * I already had a no-contact infrared thermometer and took frequent readings to monitor.

 * I scheduled meal prep for the day after the vaccine.
 Since meal prep is a more mechanical activity, I was more confident of being able to do it even if I were a little bit unwell.

+* Additionally, I kept some relatively mechanical day job work as a backup option for the day in case I didn't feel up to doing other more exciting things.
+I did end up doing that mechanical day job work, though it took only 30 minutes.

 * I made sure I still had and could locate the Tylenol I had purchased before my second vaccine dose.
 My general plan was to *not* take it